Chicharrones de Harina

 Notes

-• Use a large pot — Chicharrones de harina will triple in size, so we recommend using a large pot to prevent pillage and oil splatters.
+Use a large pot: Chicharrones de harina will triple in size as they fry, so I recommend using a large pot to prevent spillage and oil splatters.

-• Make sure you purchase chicharrones de harina as there is another type of chicharrones made from pork.
+Use the right chips: Make sure you purchase chicharrones de harina since there are other types of chicharrones made from pork.

 Nutrition